benni94/VidoEdit/README.md

 ## Requirements

-- Python 3.11 or higher
+- Python 3.13 or higher (important for Flet)
 - FFmpeg (must be installed and available in PATH)

 ## Installation